 I once learned that a thunderbird medicine person comes into being by having visions and experiences with their spirit helper the Thunderbird.
 And in addition, learning to be a thunderbird medicine person also involves learning about and working with the medicine of snakes and serpents; things that aren't too fun and are very challenging personally.
 My very first dream of the Mishi-ginebik (Horned Serpent) was when I was fourteen.
 This being, Mishi-ginebik, appeared to me in a dream where I was swimming at the bottom of a deep lake in northern Ontario.

 I didn't know it at the time but eventually I learned that when a person dreams of Mishi-ginebik (and Thunderbird too) this may indicate they could possibly become a medicine person later in life.
-When I grew up, I realized it was all up to me to choose to step into this role, embrace thunderbird medicine and walk my talk to share the traditional knowledge I'd learned to use myself to now help others become balanced, strong and well in life.
+When I grew up, I realized it was all up to me to choose to step into this role, embrace thunderbird medicine and walk my talk to share the Algonquin Knowledge I'd learned to use myself to now help others become balanced, strong and well in life.

 Thunderbird people are taught to share their feathers.
 These feathers take the form of traditional knowledge, medicine ways and ancient teachings.
-All of this "good medicine" is intended to inspire, enlighten and encourage others to see the importance of utilizing their own spirit to follow their personal trail in life.
+All of this "good medicine" is intended to inspire, enlighten and empower others to see the importance of utilizing their very own spirit to follow their personal trail in life.

 The elders I've met on my trail believe it's very important today to help people re-connect with their own spirits again.
 In this way people are motivated and can become empowered to bring balance and happiness back into their lives.
 I believe it's getting more important that we honestly re-assess our direction in life.
-Indigenous knowledge helps us take a good hard look at how we're really doing - and where we're going - here on Earth.
+Algonquin Knowledge helps us take a good hard look at how we're really doing - and where we're going - here on Earth.

 As told by the Anishinaabe prophecy of the Seventh Fire, there is a time soon coming over the horizon when we will have to make a vital decision between living harmoniously with Mother Earth or technologically against her.
 The thunderbird ways I've learned to utilize on my own trail and now share with others are intended for everyone.
 There are many trails to the sacred nest at the top of the mountain.
 We are all entitled to embrace and use the wondrous power of our own spirit to help us get there.